emanuelenardi/year-in-data/README.md

 Made this because I was too lazy to use habit tracker apps.

-Instead use data collected about me by big companies (They care so much about me 🥹).
+Instead use data collected about me by big companies.

 https://year-in-data.vercel.app/